Photo of Darae Ko, MD, MSc, at the Hinda and Arthur Marcus Institute for Aging research, Boston, MA

 • Faculty

 Dr. Ko is a cardiologist and a researcher.
-She is dedicated to generating evidence for and implementation of safe and effective novel cardiovascular therapies in medically complex older adults.
+Her research program in aging research in cardiology is dedicated to generating evidence for and implementation of safe and effective novel cardiovascular therapies in medically complex older adults.
 She received her medical degree at Columbia University Vagelos College of Physicians & Surgeons and completed Internal Medicine Residency and Cardiovascular Medicine Fellowship at Boston Medical Center.
-Dr. Ko previously underwent post-doctoral training in atrial fibrillation (AF) epidemiology and anticoagulation science under the mentorships of Dr. Emelia Benjamin, MD, ScM, at Framingham Heart Study and Dr. Elaine Hylek, MD, MPH, respectively.
-She was a previous recipient of the American College of Cardiology Foundation/Merck Research Fellowship in Cardiovascular Diseases and Cardioemtabolic Disorders and is currently funded by a K23 award from NHLBI.
+Dr. Ko was a previous recipient of the American College of Cardiology Foundation/Merck Research Fellowship in Cardiovascular Diseases and Cardioemtabolic Disorders.
+Her research program is funded by a K23 and a R01 awards from the National Heart, Lung, and Blood Institute.

 I am a board-certified cardiologist and an early-career clinical investigator with a long-term goal to improve the health of patients with atrial fibrillation (AF) by generating high-quality evidence and changing health care systems and policy.